Phone888.995.7575

 What do closing costs cover?

 With so many types of closing costs possible, we’ve narrowed down a list of the most common examples homebuyers might incur.
-Your real estate agent will keep you apprised before closing costs are due, so there shouldn’t be any surprises.
+One of the reasons to use a real estate agent is that they can keep you apprised before closing costs are due, so there shouldn’t be any surprises.
 Just remember that everything is negotiable, with the seller sometimes agreeing to share closing costs or drop the home’s price to help move the real estate transaction along.

 Here’s a look at the total closing costs you might face: